arthurJusteau/arthurJusteau/README.md

 Pipeline/TD developer trained in 3D animation & VFX at ESMA Toulouse, focused on building production tools: asset and shot management, **USD** composition, Houdini/Maya integration, render farm automation.

-This year, I designed and built the entire technical pipeline for the short film MortalKoil: production-tracking database, USD exporters (modeling, rigging, animation, camera), Houdini and Maya integration tools, and automated render farm monitoring.
+This year, I designed and built the pipeline for the short film MortalKoil: production-tracking database, USD exporters (modeling, rigging, animation, camera), Houdini and Maya integration tools, and automated render farm monitoring.

 I'm looking for a **Pipeline / TD role in 3D Animation / VFX**, and I'm also open to other industries working with 3D and USD: **aerospace, robotics, mapping, digital twins, 3D data visualization**.